the Mt Airy Greening Net (MAGNet)

 paper towels, cleaning products, towels, afghans

-Cardboard ** new ** Clean & flattened, cardboard is picked up by Philadelphia's Curbside recycling.
+Cardboard Clean & flattened, cardboard is picked up by Philadelphia's Curbside recycling.
 Place in rigid container on Recycling day in your neighborhood.

 CDs & DVDs Any unwanted CDs & DVDs will be used in an ongoing arts & crafts project for kids visiting Assateague Island National Seashore in Maryland.
-Contact Stevik in Mt Airy
+Contact Stevik in Mt Airy.

 Cell Phones Dropoff at: